haykabrahamyan/php-desktop/README.md

 ## How to use

-just move your php project under www folder and enjoy
+just move your php project under www folder and double click on phpdesktop-chrome.exe